 - a.
 Calculate a t-statistic, p-value, and a confidence interval for the main poll (with all of the people) and for each of the sub-groups. - b.
 In simple language (less than 150 words), explain what the poll means and how much confidence the campaign can put in the numbers. - c.
 Again in simple language (less than 150 words), answer the opposing candidate's complaint, "The biased media confidently says that I'll lose even though they admit that they can't be sure about any of the subgroups!
 That's neither fair nor accurate!" - 7.
-Calculate the probability in the following areas under the Normal pdf with mean and standard deviation as given.
+Calculate the probability in the following areas under the Standard Normal pdf with mean of zero and standard deviation of one.
 You might usefully draw pictures as well as making the calculations.
 For the calculations you can use either a computer or a table. - a.
-What is the probability, if the true distribution has mean -15 and standard deviation of 9.7, of seeing a deviation as large (in absolute value) as -1? - b.
-What is the probability, if the true distribution has mean 0.35 and standard deviation of 0.16, of seeing a deviation as large (in absolute value) as 0.51? - c.
-What is the probability, if the true distribution has mean -0.1 and standard deviation of 0.04, of seeing a deviation as large (in absolute value) as -0.16? - 8.
-Using data from the NHIS, we find the fraction of children who are female, who are Hispanic, and who are African-American, for two separate groups: those with and those without health insurance.
-Compute tests of whether the differences in the means are significant; explain what the tests tell us.
-(Note that the numbers in parentheses are the standard deviations.)
+What is the probability, if the true distribution is a Standard Normal, of seeing a deviation from zero as large (in absolute value) as 1.9? - b.
+What is the probability, if the true distribution is a Standard Normal, of seeing a deviation from zero as large (in absolute value) as -1.5? - c.
+What is the probability, if the true distribution is a Standard Normal, of seeing a deviation as large (in absolute value) as 1.2?